IT | EN

 • G. Perec - H. Pinter - R. Queneau

-• The Absurd in the cinema: Monty Python
+• Absurdity in cinema: Monty Python

-The Modern Comedy
+Modern Comedy

-• Situational and repetition Comedy
+• Situational comedy and repetition

-• Theatre within Theatre - Style Exercises
+• Theater within Theater - Style Exercises

-• The English farce: O. Wilde, M. Frayn, R. Cooney, P. Shaffer
+• English farce: O. Wilde, M. Frayn, R. Cooney, P. Shaffer

-• Edwardian Comedy
+• Eduardo's Comedy

-• The Comedy: noir, brilliant, grotesque
+• Comedy: noir, brilliant, grotesque

-Satire and Parody in current affairs
+Satire and Parody in Current Affairs

 • Imitation - Caricature - Parody

-• Picture and Frame
+• Image and Frame

-• Cartoon and Comics
+• Cartoon and Comic

-• Sociology of Media - Dysfunctions
+• Media Sociology - Dysfunctions

-1st year Film Acting
+1st year

-Acting: Stanislavskij - Strasberg
+Acting: Stanislavski - Strasberg

 • Concentration, observation, attention